Compassion vs. Empathy: Understanding The Differences In Leadership

 Definitions

-Compassion is a feeling of deep sympathy and sorrow for another who is stricken by misfortune, accompanied by a strong desire to alleviate the suffering.
-It involves not only understanding another’s pain but also wishing to relieve it.
+Compassion is a deep sympathy and sorrow for someone stricken by misfortune accompanied by a strong desire to alleviate the suffering.
+It involves understanding another’s pain and wishing to relieve it.

-Empathy, on the other hand, is the ability to understand and share the feelings of another.
+On the other hand, empathy is the ability to understand and share another person’s feelings.
 It involves putting oneself in another’s shoes and experiencing their emotions.

 Five Differences Between Compassion and Empathy

-1. Action vs. Understanding: Empathy involves understanding another’s feelings, while compassion goes a step further to include a desire to take action and alleviate the suffering.
+1. Action vs. Understanding: Empathy involves understanding another’s feelings, while compassion further includes a desire to take action and alleviate the suffering.

 2. Self-Protection: Empathy can lead to emotional exhaustion if one continually absorbs others’ emotions, while compassion allows for emotional engagement without personal distress, providing a form of self-protection.

-3. Scope: Empathy is often directed towards individuals, while compassion can be extended to larger groups or even all of humanity.
+3. Scope: Empathy is often directed towards individuals, while compassion can be extended to larger groups or humanity.

-4. Sustainability: Empathy, especially when it leads to emotional overload, can be difficult to sustain over time.
+4. Sustainability: Empathy, especially when it leads to emotional overload, can be challenging to sustain over time.
 Compassion, with its focus on alleviating suffering, is more sustainable.

 5. Outcome: Empathy can lead to shared distress, while compassion often results in a feeling of warmth and concern, fostering positive action.

-Understanding these differences is essential for leaders to effectively manage their teams.
+Understanding these differences is essential for leaders to manage their teams effectively.

-An empathic leader may understand their team’s feelings, but a compassionate leader will take steps to alleviate any distress and improve the situation.
+An empathic leader may understand their team’s feelings and develop their interpersonal skills, but a compassionate leader will take steps to alleviate any distress and improve the situation.

 Seven Tips for Using Compassion and Empathy as a Leader